 What is Concert of Colors?

-In recent years, attendance at the Concert of Colors has been about 80,000.
+In recent years, attendance at the Concert of Colors has been more than 80,000.

 World music, including the indigenous music of the Motor City, is the major focus of the Concert of Colors, but not the only focus.
 The festival also offers ethnic food and merchandise vendors and in 2014, restored the annual Forum on Community, Culture and Race that began in 2006 but has not taken place for the last few years.
 The Forum is a conference featuring presentations and discussion among artists, people connected to cultural institutions and community leaders to examine the role of arts and culture in overcoming racial and ethnic barriers.